hyperknot/lfi-api-spec/README.md

 ## About this specification

-LFIA defines a standard protocol for manufacturers to push live flight tracking data to tracking servers.
-This document describes the requirements and behavior that both sides must implement to be LFIA-compliant.
+LFI API defines a standard protocol for manufacturers to push live flight tracking data to tracking servers.
+This document describes the requirements and behavior that both sides must implement to be LFI API-compliant.

 ### What this specification defines

-- **LFIA** lets a manufacturer's server (**Publisher**) push live tracker points and task metadata to a tracking server (**Ingestor**).
+- **LFI API** is a **server-to-server communication protocol**.
+End-user devices (trackers, smartphones) communicate with the manufacturer's infrastructure using their own proprietary protocols.
+This specification only governs how the manufacturer's server (**Publisher**) pushes aggregated tracking data to a tracking server (**Ingestor**).
 - **Push-only architecture**: the **Ingestor** never calls the **Publisher**.
 There are no pull, webhook, or callback flows.
 - The **Publisher** sends:
   - Raw, unsorted GPS points in small batches, as they are produced.